We are thrilled to welcome you to the Museum for Art in Wood! Access to our exhibitions and permanent collection is free of charge to all visitors.

 Photos: HERE

-Philadelphia, PA | September 21, 2023 – On November 3, the Museum for Art in Wood (141 N. 3rd Street, Philadelphia, PA 19106) presents a new exhibition, FLOE: A Climate of Risk | The Fictional Archaeology of Stephen Talasnik (FLOE), by world-renowned sculpture and installation artist Stephen Talasnik.
+Philadelphia, PA | November 17, 2023 – The Museum for Art in Wood (141 N. 3rd Street, Philadelphia, PA 19106) presents a new exhibition, FLOE: A Climate of Risk | The Fictional Archaeology of Stephen Talasnik (FLOE), by world-renowned sculpture and installation artist Stephen Talasnik.
 A Philadelphia native, his latest exhibition features an in situ installation including an original large-scale sculpture and a curated selection of art Talasnik chose from the Museum’s permanent collection.
-FLOE is centered around a specific, fictional narrative highlighting the looming threat of climate change.
+FLOE is centered around a specific, fictional narrative underscoring the looming effects of climate change.
 The exhibition is on display in the Museum’s gallery from November 3 to February 18, 2024.

 Born and raised in Southwest Philadelphia, Talasnik has centered his artistic career around exploring the links between drawing and building, ranging from intimate objects to large-scale monolithic installations.
 His work is informed by time and “fictional functional” ideas.
 He never utilizes measurement or software, instead allowing the piece to evolve organically.
 Talasnik was drawn to architecture at an early age and later attended the Rhode Island School of Design and Temple University’s Tyler School of Art.
 Talasnik’s earliest ephemeral structures were built at the Storm King Art Center in New Windsor, New York, Tippet Rise Art Center in Fishtail, Montana, the Japan Society in New York City, and the Denver Botanical Garden in Colorado.
 His art has been exhibited across the world, with works in the collections of Centre Pompidou in Paris, the Albertina in Vienna, the British Museum in London, and the Metropolitan Museum of Art in New York City.

 FLOE emerged from the imagination of Stephen Talasnik, an artist known worldwide for his hand-built structures installed in natural settings,” shared Jennifer-Navva Milliken, Executive Director and Chief Curator at the Museum for Art in Wood.
 “The exhibition is based on a story created by the artist but touches on the realities of climate change, a problem that exposes the vulnerability of the world’s most defenseless populations, including the impoverished, houseless, and stateless.
-Science helps us
+Science helps us understand the impact through data, but the impact to humanity is harder to quantify.
+Stephen’s work, through his complex ‘fictional architecture’ and organic, fragmented sculptures, helps us understand this loss while encouraging us to consider the truth behind storytelling.”

 Pieces in the exhibition, including Fissure (2018-23) and Leaning Globe (1998-2023), feature Talasnik’s trademark use of architectural designs to create intricate wood structures from treated basswood and act as the items received from the “debris field.”
 In Anatomy of a Glacier (1998-2023), Talasnik covers his work in a shimmery exterior around a geode-like opening revealing the complex wood infrastructure that makes up its core.